MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

     \[Weight \<Single?\>\]: If present, a numerical weight for this quality.
 Weights must add up to 100.

-SUBMISSIONS \<IMicrosoftGraphEducationSubmission\[\]\>: Once published, there is a submission object for each student representing their work and grade.
+SUBMISSIONS \<IMicrosoftGraphEducationSubmission\[\]\>: Once published, there's a submission object for each student representing their work and grade.
 Read-only.
 Nullable.
   \[Id \<String\>\]: The unique identifier for an entity.